Brexit Britain just approved a European vaccine, German health minister says

 BERLIN (Reuters) - Celebrating Britain’s swift approval of BioNtech and Pfizer’s coronavirus vaccine as a benefit of Brexit is misplaced since the vaccine was itself a product of the European Union that Britain has left, German Health Minister Jens Spahn said.

+Some hailed Britain’s success in being first to approve the vaccine, developed by Pfizer with German biotechnology start-up BioNtech, as a pay-off from leaving the EU’s regulatory orbit.

-Spahn told journalists that while Britain had been the first to approve the vaccine, he was optimistic that the European Medicines Agency would soon follow.
-The time difference was due to Britain and the U.S. having conducted an emergency approval process, while the EU was using a regular process.
+But Spahn told journalists at an EU briefing on Wednesday that, while Britain had been the first to approve the vaccine, he was optimistic that the European Medicines Agency would soon follow.

-“But a few remarks on Brexit to my British friends: Biontech is a European development, from the EU.
+“But a few remarks on Brexit to my British friends,” he said.
+“BioNtech is a European development, from the EU.
 The fact that this EU product is so good that Britain approved it so quickly shows that in this crisis European and international cooperation are best,” he said.

-Some have suggested that Britain having its own medicines approval meant it could move more nimbly than the EU’s bloc-wide agency.
+The head of Britain’s medicines regulator, June Raine, earlier told a televised briefing that Britain’s fast-tracked vaccine approval done under provisions of European law, which the country is required to follow until the end of this month under its transition arrangements for leaving the bloc.

+Though Spahn has himself said he was proud that a German company, founded by a husband-and-wife team of Turkish immigrant background, had created the vaccine, he was not the only official irritated at Britons celebrating being the first to approve as a national triumph.

 Our Standards: The Thomson Reuters Trust Principles.